Aman-Tiwary/EE_Placement/README.md

 - [Kaggle] ML enthusiasts
 - [Web Dev] web development
 - [Dev Ops] developer operations
-- [CS 50] Very good lectures regarding c,python,algorithms,data structures.
+- [CS 50] Very good lectures regarding c,python,algorithms,data structures by Harvard University.

 ## Some Tips
 - There are number of lectures you can find on youtube, whichever you find useful you can follow.
 Above resources are just for references.